A Dynamic Mode Decomposition Extension for the Forecasting of Parametric Dynamical Systems: Methods

-The operator $\matr{A}$ can be considered a finite approximation of the \emph{Koopman operator}~\cite{koopman}, which is infinite-dimensional.
-In order to build such operator satisfying \cref{intro:dmd_def} up to an acceptable degree of approximation, we consider a set $\mathcal{T}$ of discrete time instants equispaced in time, which we are going to refer to as \emph{tested time instants}, or \emph{known time instants} in the following paragraphs.
-For the sake of simplicity we are going to name these time instants using the labels $\{1, \dots, \timedim\}$.
-We remark that we do not specify any relation between the label of the time instants and the time (in seconds) when a snapshot is collected.
-This relation must be specified in the formulation of the problem, we intend to remain general in this section.
-Then, we obtain $\timedim$ snapshots of the function of interests $\{\matr{x}_1, \dots, \matr{x}_\timedim\}$, which are to be used during the training phase of DMD.
+\RA{where $\matr{x}_{t^k}$, $\matr{x}_{t^{k+1}}$ are the two snapshots collected in equential time instants. } The reader could think of the operator $\matr{A}$ as a finite approximation of the infinite-dimensional \emph{Koopman operator}~\cite{koopman}.
+In order to build such an operator satisfying \cref{intro:dmd_def} up to an acceptable degree of approximation, we consider a set $\mathcal{T}$ of discrete time instants equispaced in time, which we are going to refer to as \emph{tested} -- or \emph{known} -- time instants.
+These equispaced time instants are labeled with cardinal numbers $\{1, \dots, \timedim\}$ (therefore we assume that the cardinality of $\mathcal{T}$ is $\timedim$).
+Thus we take $\timedim$ snapshots $\{\matr{x}_{\RA{t^1}}, \dots, \matr{x}_{\RA{t^\timedim}}\}$ of the function of interest, to be used during the training phase of DMD.
 We arrange the snapshots in two matrices $\matr{X},\matr{Y} \in \mathbb{R}^{\spacedim \times \timedim - 1}$ defined as follows:

 We now attempt to find the matrix $\matr{A}$ such that $\matr{Y} \approx \matr{A}\matr{X}$ (note that such an operator satisfies the condition \cref{intro:dmd_def} $\forall k \in \{1,\dots,\timedim-1\}$).
 Denoting the Moore-Penrose pseudo-inverse operator by $^\dagger$, we can find the best-fit operator $\matr{A} = \matr{Y}\matr{X}^{\dagger}$ \cite{penrose1956best}.
 However this computation is expensive and generally intractable, therefore we follow another path.